nix-community/projects/proposals/nixpkgs-security.md

 For its proponents, Nix embodies technology sovereignty.
 It is leveraged and relied upon by computer enthusiasts, professionals, and organisations who recognise its value for all steps in the software development lifecycle.

-Nixpkgs is the largest software collection in existence, at the time of writing, totaling more than 85 000 of packages according to [Repology](https://repology.org/repository/nix_unstable).
+At the time of writing, Nixpkgs offers more than 85 000 packages according to [Repology](https://repology.org/repository/nix_unstable).
 It does this by encapsulating various software ecosystems such as [Python, Rust, Node.js, and more](https://nixos.org/manual/nixpkgs/unstable/#chap-language-support).
 As a result, Nixpkgs is a valuable security target with a far reach, and we would like to address three aspects of it: